dudarev/speechdown/docs/README.md

 sd transcribe -d <directory>
 ```

 This will transcribe all supported audio files found in the specified directory and its subdirectories.
+Transcripts will be saved to files in the configured `output-dir`.

 ### Options

 - `-d, --directory`: The directory to operate in.
 - `--debug`: Enable debug mode for more verbose output.
-- `--dry-run`: Simulate the transcription process without making any changes to the database.
+- `--dry-run`: Simulate the transcription process without making any changes to the database or file system.

 ## Development